 Time progressed, Dave’s bank account died a slow death.
 After a year living in a static caravan on site (while Dave spent the majority of that time in a 5 star hotel while working in London), diggers in the kitchen, a new roof, walls, floors, wiring, plumbing, plaster and a few minor alterations we moved back in to the house.
 The outside was still like a bomb site but at least we had heating and cooking.

 Gradually we bought some chickens did the garden, and embraced the small holding life.
 Then one day I saw some Alpacas advertised.
 A deal was struck, Fabia and Ayla, mother with cria at foot were delivered.
 As cute as cute can be.
 Shortly later we were then gifted an orphaned cria and a castrated male Armstrong, beginning the Alpaca adventure.

 Fast forward through some sheep, a few pigs, and now 32 Alpacas, our first cria were born here in 2018.

 There are 3 dogs, and 6 cats, couple of ducks and a few chickens floating about.
 And Dave finally has his tractor and "man shed".
 There are also 3 kids, a ginger one who will help for free, and two city kids who think sand shoes are suitable for farm life and a Grandson who already has the "farmer gait" .

-The renovations have started once more , this time the barns , in the hope of some nice little holiday cottages so we are back to having piles of sand and stone while the work is done .
-But we know it will all be worth it when holiday makers can have the pleasure of Armstrong looking through their window while they eat breakfast !
+The renovations have been once more , this time the barns , two nice little holiday cottages.
+But we know it has all been worth it when holiday makers can have the pleasure of Armstrong looking through their window while they eat breakfast !